-To find out how much fluid your vehicle's cooling system can hold, refer to Maintenance Product Specifications and Capacities in this section.
+To find out how much fluid your vehicle's cooling system can hold, refer to Maintenance product specifications and capacities in this chapter.

 If your vehicle is equipped with a diesel engine, refer to the Maintenance Product Specifications and Capacities section of your 6.0 and 6.4 Liter Power Stroke Direct Injection Turbo Diesel Owner's Guide Supplement.